 Please keep in mind, all these things are not for your partner’s sake.
 It’s actually for your own goods.
 This way, when you decide to get a partner, you can go into it as a confident, self-aware individual with clear needs.

-If you need more information regarding this topic, you can check my other post here, five proven methods to start dating.
+If you need more information regarding how to start dating, you can check my other post here: Five proven methods to start dating.

 When you’re already been single for a long time, then it might be hard for you to adjust to being in a relationship.
 Your daily routine will start to change, you can’t continue doing whatever you wanted, you can’t put your own needs as your top priority anymore and etc.

-You might be sharing all the love, happiness, companionship and everything.
+You might be sharing all the love, happiness, companionship, and everything.
 But you can’t deny the fact that you both can’t be on the same page with everything.
-Sooner or later, there will be more complicated issue arise.
+Sooner or later, there will be more complicated issues arise.
+So, be prepared.

 1# Get rid of the baggage

 If you’re previously had a bad experience with your relationship, it’s important for you to remove your unresolved emotional baggage.
-Try your best for not bringing up the past relationship to a new one.
+Try your best not to bring up the past relationship experience to a new one.
 Your new partner is not your ex, they don’t deserve all the problems from the past.

 2# Start with the talk

-Communication is a big deal in every relationship.
+Communication plays an important role in every relationship.
 It acts as a medium to transfer information from one person to another.
 It also helps you to express your feeling and solving problems.
 But if it not done correctly, it will bring negativity and misunderstanding.

 3# Loosen up